 Penguin science is a unit that I absolutely love.
 And it’s a great way to introduce research.
-But, conducting research projects in early childhood classrooms can seem a little intimidating, but when you provide your learners with the correct resources research, like this fun lapbook, can be so much fun.
+But, conducting research projects in early childhood classrooms can seem a little intimidating.
+However, when you provide your learners with the correct resources, research, like this fun lapbook, can be so much fun.
 Even better…you are able to teach reading, writing and science skills with one project.
 Let’s take a look into some fun penguin science activities!

 One of our favorite animals to research is the penguin.
 They are adorable, funny and extremely intelligent (at least the ones from Madagascar…heehee).
 Penguins have a variety of traits, adaptations and characteristics that set them apart from other animals.